wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-storm-deploy-monitor-topology.md

 The Storm UI is built on top of the REST API, so you can perform similar management and monitoring functionality by using the REST API.
 You can use the REST API to create custom tools for managing and monitoring Storm topologies.

-For more information, see <a href="https://github.com/apache/storm/blob/master/STORM-UI-REST-API.md" target="_base">Storm UI REST API</a>.
+For more information, see [Storm UI REST API](https://github.com/apache/storm/blob/master/docs/documentation/ui-rest-api.md).
 The following information is specific to using the REST API with Apache Storm on HDInsight.

 ###Base URI